UBC-MDS/DSCI_532_Suicide_Statistics/docs/milestone2.md

 ### Changes since proposal

 As R provides simple interfaces for making sidebars we abandoned the idea of a full screen map with plots on seperate pages in favor of a more compartmentalized design.
 As we think that the users of our app care about the trends and relations within a specific country, we've placed them on the main page.
 Another thing we have changed is the slider of "Suicide Rate" to "Suicide Total" because the "Suicide Rate" is actually a very small number and it cannot represent any interesting data by itself.
 Only when compared to other data does it become a relevant factor.

+Our app facilitates the usage of a mental health organization to target specific groups within their country.
+As we don't have the heatmap working, we don't allow for comparison across countries for similarities but hope to address this in the next release.